The Keck/DEIMOS Stellar Archive: I. Uniform Velocities and Metallicities for 78 Milky Way Dwarf Galaxies and Globular

 Based on these criteria, we identify \nmembers member stars across \nobj stellar Milky Way systems.
 The \nonmembers stars identified as nonmember stars are largely Milky Way disk stars, although there are likely some thick disk and halo members.
 The full sample is shown in CaT-velocity space in the left panel of Figure~\ref{fig_rmag}.
 Nonmember stars (orange symbols) are centered neared zero velocity with a wide roughly Gaussian distribution corresponding to the Milky Way itself.
 Member stars in our \nobj satellite systems are seen at specific velocities, often with a smaller range of CaT EWs, roughly corresponding to a narrower [Fe/H] distribution.

 In Figure~\ref{fig_nstars}, we plot the absolute magnitude versus effective radius ($M_V$ vs.~$r_{\rm eff}$) of our \nobj stellar Milky Way systems, color-coded by the number of identified member stars (P$_{\rm mem} > 0.5$).
 The most luminous systems, bright dSphs and globular clusters, contain up to 1200 DEIMOS member stars, while fainter systems contain as few as three.
-In a companion paper (Geha et al., 2025, Paper\,II), we explore the physical properties of these systems, including dynamical mass estimates, mean metallicity and internal metallicity spreads.
+In a companion paper \citep[Paper II;][]{geha_paper2}, we explore the physical properties of these systems, including dynamical mass estimates, mean metallicity and internal metallicity spreads.